department-of-veterans-affairs/va.gov-team/products/health-care/digital-health-modernization/mhv-to-va.gov/rollout/integration-with-nav-release-plan-2024.md

 #### Rolling out using feature toggles and/or deploys

-1. Chosen 3 MHV-on-VA.gov tools enabled for 100% of users.
-Tools incorporate UX changes outlined in this doc
+1. Medications Ph1 enabled for 100% of users.
- - `mhvSecureMessagingToVaGovRelease`, `mhvMedicationsToVaGovRelease`
+   - Toggle: `mhvMedicationsToVaGovRelease`
- - Appointments is already live, would just need to incorporate "Secondary Nav"
- - "Secondary Nav" will be under its own feature toggle so that component can be enabled wherever its used
-2. MHV Landing pages enables links to the 3 MHV-on-VA.gov tools.
-Landing pages incorporates UX changes (link names, alerts on links to MHV national portal)
-  - The `mhvLandingPageEnableVaGovHealthToolsLinks` can also be used to roll out the Secondary Nav on the landign page
+2. SM, Meds and Appts incorporate integration UX changes outlined in this document (above)
+   - Toggle(s): _TBD_
+3. Secondary nav enabled by its own feature toggle on Appointments, Medications, Secure messages, and the MHV landing page
+   - Toggle: _NEED toggle name_
-3. MHV National portal deploys UX changes directing folks to try the 3 tools on VA.gov
+4. MHV Landing page incorporates UX changes for integration (links to the tools on VA.gov (SM, Meds), content about Ph1 integration, etc.)
+   - Toggle: `mhvLandingPageEnableVaGovHealthToolsLinks`
+5. MHV National portal deploys try-me changes

 #### Existing feature toggles (as seen on frontend on 19 April)